 Introduction to Shear Wall:

-A shear wall is a structural component provided to multi-storeyed or tall buildings or ordinary buildings in high wind velocity areas.
+A shear wall is a structural component provided to the multistoried or tall buildings or ordinary buildings in high wind velocity areas.

 These walls usually begin from the foundation level, along the length and width of buildings.

-Their thickness can be above 150 mm or below 400 mm in tall buildings; they are like vertical-oriented wide beams that carry the earthquake load towards the foundation.
+Their thickness can be above 150 mm or below 400 mm in tall buildings and they are like vertical-oriented wide beams that carry the earthquake load towards the foundation.

 Why and where shear wall is provided:

 - This wall resists the lateral loads that are imposed on the structure due to wind, earthquake, or sometimes due to hydrostatic or lateral earth pressure.

-- Shear wall buildings are a common choice in many earthquake-prone countries.
+- Shear wall buildings are a common choice in earthquake-prone countries.

 - They are efficient in reducing construction costs.

 - Also reduces earthquake damage in structural and non-structural elements such as glass windows and construction materials.

 - Buildings with shear walls have shown very good performance during earthquakes in high seismic areas.

 Types of Shear Wall:

 1. RC Shear Wall:

-RC shear wall consists of reinforced concrete walls and reinforced concrete slabs.
+RC wall consists of reinforced concrete walls and reinforced concrete slabs.

 Their wall thicknesses range from 140 mm to 500 mm, depending on construction age and thermal insulation requirements.

-Usually, these walls stay at the height of the entire building; however some walls are closed to the road front or basement level to permit for industrial or parking areas.
+Usually, these walls stay at the height of the entire building; however, some walls are closed to the road front or basement level to permit industrial or parking areas.

 Sometimes, the wall structure is symmetric with respect to at least one axis within the plan.